blltrx/sitemd/content/meta.md

 </div>

 ## rss
-i have an rss feed now! you can find it at [/feed.xml](/feed.xml). i don't do much with it, but i really like them.
+you can find my feed at [/feed.xml](/feed.xml). it's the best way to see what is going on with my website. [i love rss feeds so much, and have thoughts on how you should use them](/blog/rss).

 ## contact and socials